preciousBlessed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #head -3 iacta | tail +3
 To display the 3rd line of a file head -n file | tail +n will display the n-th line of a file named file

+#File creation

+#ls -la > ls_cwd_content
+will save the current state of tbe directorry in the file named ls_cwd_content